megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-deployments.md

         toF("kubernetes-deployments:///?kubernetesClient=#kubernetesClient&operation=listDeployments").
         to("mock:result");

-This operation return a List of Deployment from your cluster
+This operation returns a List of Deployment from your cluster

--   listDeploymentsByLabels: this operation list the deployments by labels on a kubernetes cluster
+-   `listDeploymentsByLabels`: this operation lists the deployments by labels on a kubernetes cluster

 <!-- -->